 If to CONTRACTOR:

-___________________________________________________________________

-___________________________________________________________________

-___________________________________________________________________
+Contact Name

+Company Name

+Address 1

+City, State Zip Code

 11. Confidentiality of Agreement.
-Absent STACK’s prior written consent, the terms and conditions of this Agreement will not be disclosed to any other party or used for non-SUBWAY® purposes.
+Absent STACK’s prior written consent, the terms and conditions of this Agreement will not be disclosed to any other party or used for non-STACK purposes.

 12. Insurance.
-CONTRACTOR shall maintain professional and general liability coverage in amounts required by Florida law or such state law as otherwise applicable to CONTRACTOR, and shall promptly notify STACK in writing of any cancellation or material change in coverage under such insurance policies.
+CONTRACTOR shall maintain professional and general liability coverage in amounts applicable to CONTRACTOR, and shall promptly notify STACK in writing of any cancellation or material change in coverage under such insurance policies.

 13. Assignment.
 Absent STACK’s prior written consent, CONTRACTOR shall not assign any rights, or delegate or subcontract any obligations, under this Agreement.
 Any assignment in violation of the foregoing shall be deemed null and void and shall be deemed to be a material breach of this Agreement for which CONTRACTOR will be fully liable for any damages incurred as a direct or indirect result.
 STACK may freely assign its rights and obligations under this Agreement at any time.